KDL-umass/compositional_models_cate/README.md

 ## Experiment results
 In order to reproduce experiment results, currently we have separate codebase for each domain.
-Run the code in the respective folder to reproduce experiment results.
+Run the code in the respective folder to reproduce the results.
 ### Synthetic data
 - cd ```synthetic_data```.